matt-harvey/dailycashmanager/user_guide/Budgeting.rst

 Let's say you receive 1000.00 cash, paid into your "XYZ Bank saving" bank account.
 You would enter a revenue transaction in DailyCashManager, with "XYZ Bank saving" as the account, and "Salary" as the envelope.
-The balance of "XYZ Bank saving" would increase by 1000.00, and the balance of "Salary" would also increase by 1000.00.
+The balance of "XYZ Bank saving" would increase by 1000.00, and the balance of the "Salary" envelope would also increase by 1000.00.

-Each day thereafter - depending on how you have set up your *budget items* (which is explained below) - a small amount of that 1000.00 would be transferred automatically by DailyCashManager from the "Salary" envelope, into each of your expense envelopes, to set aside towards each category of expenditure.
+Each day thereafter - depending on how you have set up your *budget items* (explained below) - a small amount of that 1000.00 would be transferred automatically by DailyCashManager from the "Salary" envelope, into each of your expense envelopes, to set aside towards each category of expenditure.
 Let's now see how to set up your *budget items* to make this happen.